stevenxchung/OMSCS-Notes/CS 7638 - AI4R/Lesson 02 - Kalman Filters.md

 - Variance of Gaussian after update: $\sigma^2 = \sigma^2 + r^2$

 Where $\nu$ is the displacement and $r$ is the variance of the motion Gaussian.

+## More Kalman Filters

+In the 2-D space, Kalman Filters can make use of multi-variable Gaussian, to predict states (e.g. position) without directly measuring hidden states (e.g., velocity).
+This is done by collecting observable data that helps us build a slanted Gaussian (correlated Gaussian) on the x-y plane.
+In this way, we are able to predict new locations with the following relation:

+$x = x + \dot{x} \Delta t$

+Where $\dot{x}$ is the hidden state (velocity).
+Note that this is exactly one of [Newton's equations of motion](https://en.wikipedia.org/wiki/Equations_of_motion) for position.

+The variable of Kalman Filters (or states) separate into two categories:

+1. **Observables**: states we _can_ directly observe (e.g., the location in the classroom example)
+2. **Hidden**: states we _cannot_ directly observe (e.g., the velocity in the classroom example)

+Because observable states can interact with hidden states, we can gather information about the hidden states.